microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     > Notice the `updateability` option is now displaying as `READ_ONLY`.
 With a simple addition to your database connection string, you are able to send read-only queries to the online secondary of your SQL MI Business critical database, allowing you to load-balance read-only workloads using the capacity of one read-only replica.
 The SQL MI Business Critical cluster has built-in Read Scale-Out capability that provides free-of charge built-in read-only node that can be used to run read-only queries that should not affect performance of your primary workload.

+> **Note**:
+> If you are attending this lab as part of a day-long workshop, you have finished the activities for Module 5.
+[Return to it here](https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md#54-after-the-migration), review, and refer to instructor guidance.

 <br>
 <p style="border-bottom: 1px solid lightgrey;"></p>